Ostrov (Karlovy Vary District): History

 Ostrov was probably founded by Slauko I Hrabišic at the beginning of the 13th century.
 A hoax from the second half of the 13th century mentioned the Church of Saint James the Great in 1208, but the church was built in 1224–1226.
 The first trustworthy written mention of Ostrov is from 1269.

 During the rule of King Ottokar II, the settlement became a royal town.
 This lasted until the 15th century, when the Schlick family bought the town.
 In 1625, the town was acquired by Julius Henry, Duke of Saxe-Lauenburg.
 He decided to make Ostrov the residence of his house.
 He had rebuilt Ostrov Castle and extended, and founded a Piarist monastery with a Latin school.

 Today's appearance of the old town was determined mainly by construction activities after the last great fire in 1866.
 From the 19th century to 1918, Ostrov belonged to one of the branches of the imperial House of Habsburg, the Grand Dukes of Tuscany.
-In the 19th century, the town was industrialized.
+In the 19th century, the town was industrialised.
 A smelter, a cardboard factory and a porcelain factory were established.

 After World War I, being located in the historic region of Bohemia, Ostrov became part of newly established Czechoslovakia, although it had a German majority and only 7% of the Czech population.
 At the beginning of World War II, during the occupation of Czechoslovakia by Nazi Germany, the Czech population was forced to leave the town.
 The castle was turned into a Nazi concentration camp, a subcamp of the Flossenbürg concentration camp, whose prisoners were mostly Poles and Russians.
 In April 1945, most of the remaining prisoners were deported by the Germans to the Leitmeritz concentration camp.
 After the war, the German population was expelled in accordance with the Potsdam Agreement and replaced by Czechs.

 The population of Ostrov then multiplied as people were moved to work in the uranium mines in nearby Jáchymov.
 The extensive housing blocks from the 1950s forming the new part of Ostrov are considered one of the best examples of socialist realism architecture in the Czech Republic.